pFragga/othello-reversi/README.md

 Known Bugs
 ----------
-* During the user's turn, we don't perform a lot of checks on the his input.
-So if the input consists of non-digit characters, the game will throw an `InputMismatchException` and terminate.
+* During the user's turn, we only check if the input can be interpreted as an integer value with `Scanner.nextInt()`.
+So if the input contains non-digit characters, the game will throw an `InputMismatchException` and terminate.
 * During the computers turn, while evaluating the optimal next board state, the algorithm doesn't consider whether it has to pass that turn or not.
 This can lead to a rare bug, where the computer chooses a move that is optimal in